Noun

 9. Whom did you see at the party?

-Please tell me whom you saw
+Please tell me whom you saw at the party

 QW S V